Could cloud answer healthcare’s interoperability woes?

 Cloud as enabling better interoperability

-MedicalDirector’s whitepaper revealed a range of significant benefits of cloud-based health solutions in enabling greater ineroperability.
+MedicalDirector’s whitepaper revealed a range of significant benefits of cloud-based health solutions in enabling greater interoperability.
 It found cloud solutions provide the digital infrastructure needed to effectively coordinate patient-centred care, while interoperability facilitates the transition to healthcare that becomes the shared responsibility of the patient and practitioner.
-In fact, when it comes to the cloud, 64% of respondents admitted they consider flexibility to be the main benefit of using a cloud-based HER/PMS systems.
+In fact, when it comes to the cloud, 64% of respondents admitted they consider flexibility to be the main benefit of using a cloud-based EHR/PMS systems.

 Additional benefits of cloud in terms of enabling more effective interoperability in healthcare include: